Improving BACnet Secure Connect (BACnet/SC) Deployment with Automated Certificate Management

 While self-signed digital certificates may be suitable for certain use cases, such as testing environments or small-scale deployments, they are generally not recommended for production systems, especially those where strong security and trust are paramount.
 In production environments, obtaining digital certificates from a reputable CA is the preferred approach to establish a secure and trusted communication infrastructure.

-Automated BACnet/SC Certificate Management with DOME
+Automated BACnet Secure Connect Certificate Management with DOME

 Recognizing the above challenges and security risks, Veridify has developed the DOME platform with capabilities to automate certificate management for BACnet/SC devices.
 The benefits for security management of BACnet/SC devices include: